This gadget gives your beer a good head

 Ultra design and ultra features

-Marketed as a "pocket-size ultrasonic craft beer tool" you can buy That UltraBeer Thing from the company's website, as well as Amazon, for $30.
-The UltraBeer launched in the UK first, where Amazon.co.uk typically has it for £25 (it's on sale for £20 today).
-It's not currently available in Australia, but the US price converts to roughly AU$40 if you want to ship it.
+Marketed as a "pocket-size ultrasonic craft beer tool" you can buy That UltraBeer Thing from the company's website, as well as Amazon, for $20.
+The UltraBeer launched in the UK first, where Amazon.co.uk has it for £20.
+It's not currently available in Australia, but the US price converts to roughly AU$27 if you want to ship it.

 I take some issue with calling the UltraBeer "pocket-size" as it's 8 inches long -- thus pretty big for a pocket as even my sizable cell phone (a Google Pixel XL) is only 6.25 inches even with a case on it.
 Also carrying the UltraBeer with you to a bar doesn't make a lot of sense to me.
 You're putting the device into your pocket, then your beer, and I don't tend to like pocket lint in my beer.